-- In NSW, close to 60% of children do not eat the recommended daily amount of vegetables.
+- In NSW, 56% of primary and 80% of secondary children do not eat the recommended daily amount of vegetables.

 - Research shows that watching a lot of TV is associated with children and teenagers drinking more soft drink and not eating enough fruit and vegetables.

 - Fruit and vegetables are a great source of vitamins, minerals and dietary fibre.